 How the Foundation Works

 Demands in our classrooms continue to grow.
-Public schools are challenged to keep up with innovation, new technology, and cutting-edge pedagogy with limited budgets.
+Public schools are challenged to keep up with innovation, new technology, and cutting-edge teaching methods and practices with limited budgets.
 Community support is vital, and CUSF provides a way for individuals and businesses to help our classrooms and teachers stay innovative.

-Our annual unrestricted endowment distribution, school district contributions, fees and interest pay for CUSF operations to manage our programs.
-You may donate to the CUSF general endowment or to specific restricted fund to support teacher grants, scholarships and teacher awards.
-If you seek to support the schools with a directed gift and it supports the mission of the organization, it will be used for that restriction.
+Our annual fund contributions, unrestricted endowment distribution, school district contributions, fees and interest pay for CUSF operations to manage our programs.
+You may donate to the CUSF annual fund, general endowment, or to specific restricted funds to support teacher grants, scholarships, and teacher awards.
+When you choose to support the schools with a direct gift in line with our mission, it will be used for that restriction.

 Unrestricted funds include: